Walking Through History

 For more information on the 88 point pilgrimage and how you can join check the following links:

-Mt Fuji Travel Website (Eng)- A page with more details on meeting place, start times, access information and other important details
+Mt Fuji Travel – Check Mt Fuji Travel for more details on meeting place, start times, access information and other important details

 Shuzenji Tourism Website (Eng) – The Official website for Shuzenji with information on all of the attractions in the area and access details